Copper-Eye/ha-overseerr-updated/README.md

 Authorization Header will most likley need to be left blank.

 With webhooks enabled, you dont really need to poll overseerr anymore, so we suggest setting the scan_interval to a large value like 600 or more

+## Dashboard Integration

+For a complete guide on how to integrate these search services into your Lovelace Dashboard, creating a full "Search & Request" UI, please see [INTEGRATION.md](INTEGRATION.md).